Published: 22:12, September 18, 2025 | Updated: 10:51, September 19, 2025

 READ MORE: Fraud cases drive HK crime rate increase in 2023

-In two separate incidents that highlight the global targeting of valuable gold items, thieves broke into a gallery of France’s National Museum of Natural History in Paris on Tuesday before fleeing with nuggets of raw gold worth an estimated $700,000.
+In two separate incidents that highlight global targeting of valuable gold items, thieves broke into a gallery of France’s National Museum of Natural History in Paris on Tuesday before fleeing with nuggets of raw gold worth an estimated $700,000.

-On Wednesday, a 3,000-year-old pharaoh’s golden bracelet from the Egyptian Museum in Cairo, which was scheduled to be lent to a museum in Rome, Italy for an exhibition, disappeared from a safe in the museum’s restoration laboratory.
+On Wednesday, a 3,000-year-old pharaoh’s golden bracelet from the Egyptian Museum in Cairo, which was scheduled to be lent to a museum in Rome, Italy, for an exhibition, disappeared from a safe in the museum’s restoration laboratory.

 Contact the writer at lilei@chinadailyhk.com